Norbert Schuff, PhD

 |Alzheimer Association||1998||Individual Research Project Award|

-Neuroimaging, MRI, statistical learning, information theory, cerebral blood flow, brain aging, Alzheimer's and Parkinson's disease
+MRI, statistical learning, information theory, brain aging, Alzheimer's disease, Parkinson's disease

 Education and Training: